kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Introduction.md

 weight: 100
 ---

+> Note: The Kaltura Video Player SDK v3 is currently in BETA.
+If you're a Kaltura customer, please contact your Kaltura Customer Success Manager to help facilitate the use of this component.
+To learn more about the previous SDK (version 2.0), please refer to this [introduction](https://vpaas.kaltura.com/documentation/Mobile-Video-Player-SDKs/IntroductionV2.html) article.

 ## Kaltura’s Mobile Video SDKs for iOS and Android

 Kaltura’s Mobile Video SDK for iOS and Android provide the framework and tools to help you easily embed the Kaltura Video Player into native environments in your iOS or Android applications.